 You’ll quickly find out that you need to have a towel to wipe your windshield if you plan to drive within the hour after waking up.

-3. Car Camper Conversion Stage 3: Organising storage
+3. Car camper conversion stage 3: Organising storage

 When you travel and sleep in your car, you have less space than in a real campervan, so organising storage is important.

-Having clever storage is key to keep you sane: every evening, you’ll need to move things from the boot to the front of the car so you can sleep.
+Having clever storage is key to keeping you sane: every evening, you’ll need to move things from the boot to the front of the car so you can sleep.
 And do the opposite in the morning – while leaving the things you’ll need during the day easily accessible.

 To make this easier, I use boxes.
 I can easily pile them up; they’re easy to access (no need to open) and solid to be carried around.
 The big advantage is that if I don’t need them, they take almost no place at all as they fold and collapse.
 Your life will be easier if you can get different colours or mark them so you can easily differentiate them.
 Click on the image to get more info.